 Through its leadership project, Tennessee is executing a variety of initiatives aimed at increasing the number of highly effective school leaders in Tennessee.
 Initiatives focus on both school leader and teacher leader support and development.
 For example, through this project Tennessee has awarded nearly $4 million to eight organizations, including institutions of higher education and school districts, as well as partnerships between the two, to develop and replicate successful leader development programs.
 It is also providing hiring tools and resources to schools and districts.

 The department, in coordination with Oak Ridge Associated Universities, developed and is managing a STEM Leadership Academy, designed to build a cadre of lead liaisons to the Tennessee STEM Innovation Network (TSIN).
 The Academy is recruiting a total of 150 teachers and/or administrators from across the State, representing all 136 public school districts, to participate in a summer residency program designed to introduce the liaisons to the Network and to the innovative practices, communications’ technologies, and pedagogical approaches that the platform schools, regional hubs and the network itself will promote to expand active STEM learning environments across Tennessee.

 Public Broadcasting System (PBS)

-With this project, Tennessee teachers and administrators will have access to the PBS Digital Learning Library, and customized professional development modules created by PBS to support teachers in the transition to the Common Core State Standards.
+With this project, Tennessee teachers and administrators will have access to the PBS Digital Learning Library, and customized professional development modules created by PBS to support teachers in the transition to the Tennessee Academic Standards.

 Teacher and Leader Residency Program